 h) Any or all of these processes may be automated.

-a) We will give details of your personal and/or business account (if you have one), including names and parties to the account and how you manage it/them to credit reference agencies.
+a) We'll give details of your personal and/or business account (if you've got one), including names and parties to the account and how you manage it/them to CRAs.

-b) If you do not repay your bill in full, on time, or as arranged we will tell credit reference agencies.
+b) If you don't repay your bill in full, on time, or as arranged we'll tell CRAs.

-c) We may make periodic searches of our own group records and at credit reference agencies to manage your account with us.
-We may also check at fraud prevention agencies to prevent or detect fraud.
+c) We may make periodic searches of our own group records and at CRAs to manage your account with us.
+We may also check at FPAs to prevent or detect fraud.

-5) When credit reference agencies receive a search from us they will:
+5) When CRAs receive a search from us they will:

-b) Link together the records of you and anyone that you have advised is your financial associate including previous and subsequent names of parties to the account.
+b) Link together the records of you and anyone that you have advised is your financial associate including previous and current parties.
 Links between financial associates will remain on your and their files until such time as you or your partner successfully files for a disassociation with the credit reference agencies.

-c) Credit information such as previous applications and the conduct of the accounts in your name and of your associate(s) (if there is a link between you – see 1b above) and/or your business accounts (if you have one).
+c) Credit information such as previous applications and the behaviour of the accounts in your name and of your associates (if there's a link between you – see 1b above) and/or your business accounts (if you've got one).

 d) Public information such as County Court Judgments (CCJs) and bankruptcies.

 e) Electoral Register information.